-5 Steps to changing your salon image and creating exciting, profitable new opportunities
+Salon Branding, 5 Steps to changing your salon image and creating exciting, profitable new opportunities

-1. Define your ultimate destination
+1. Define your ultimate salon business destination

-Reinventing your brand does not mean abandoning entirely existing salon brand.
+Reinventing your salon brand does not mean abandoning entirely existing salon brand.
 What’s your unique selling proposition?
 What does your salon stand for?
-That’s what client remember about you, so use it to your advantage to build on that strength.
+That’s what clients remember about you, so use it to your advantage to build on that strength.
 Perhaps clients mainly remembered your salon as Tracy’s hair salon where the main star was Tracy, you don’t have to discount what you’ve built, instead, think of your ultimate new brand destination, and simply leverage the difference.

-3. Develop your story
+3. Develop your story as a hair stylist

-4. Reintroduce yourself
+4. Reintroduce yourself as a hair stylist

 5. Prove you are worth it

 Finally, you have to be consistent and committed to the new brand and identity as you move forward.
 Bouncing back is not an option.
-A desire to evolve your salon will not go far unless you make an effort to learn new skills that will get you there or invest in good advice or skilled people who can help you make your new directions in salon a raving, exciting and profitable success.
+A desire to evolve your salon will not go far unless you make an effort to learn new skills that will get you there or invest in good advice or skilled people who can help you make your new directions in the salon a raving, exciting, and profitable success.

 Visit Salon Punk Shop